Ibradeknoni/US-International-Travel-Dashboard-excel/README.md

 ### Top Travel Destinations

-Canada recorded the highest passenger volume with approximately 601 million passengers.
+Canada recorded the highest passenger volume with approximately 601 million passengers, making it the most travelled international destination from the United States.

 Other leading destinations included: